gosynapsify/MungingEmails/README.md

 # MungingEmails
 ---------------
-Designed to scale for converting any input email format to a standard digital dictionary of each email's metadata for more sophisticated processing, such as Natural Language Processing, graph analysis, or other machine learning techniques.
+Designed to scale to all email munging for "Synapsification".

 ## Check for new emails
-Checks to see if there are new emails from a given source, can be adapded for other email sets.
+Checks to see if there are new emails, can be adapded for other email sets.
 #### Usage
 ---
 ```bash